mercedes-benz/ardep/doc/bootloader/index.rst

     If you create a custom UDS instance or disable the automatic switch, you must call ``uds_switch_to_firmware_loader_with_programming_session()`` in your diagnostic session control action handler when a programming session is requested.

+To flash an application with the UDS firmware loader, see :ref:`ardep_uds`.

 Sysbuild
 ++++++++